iotaledger/susee-streams-poc/app-srv-connector-mock/README.md

 The binary packages that are send via WIFI cannot be sent directly to the *IOTA-Bridge*.
 The packages need to be posted to the *IOTA-Bridge* using the `lorawan-rest` API endpoints of the *IOTA-Bridge*.

-This *LoraWan AppServer Mockup Tool* receives the binary packages from an *ESP32 Sensor* via a socket connection and posts these packages to the *IOTA-Bridge* `lorawan-rest` API functions.
+This *AppServer Connector Mockup Tool* receives the binary packages from an *ESP32 Sensor* via a socket connection and posts these packages to the *IOTA-Bridge* `lorawan-rest` API functions.
 The resulting response is transmitted via the socket connection back to the *ESP32 Sensor*.

-In a real world scenario a service running on the LoRaWAN Application Server (or tightly connected to it) would post the binary packages received via LoRaWAN to the *IOTA-Bridge* via the `lorawan-rest` API endpoints.
+In a real world scenario a service running on the LoRaWAN Application Server (or tightly connected to it) would post the binary packages received via LoRaWAN & e.g. MQTT to the *IOTA-Bridge* via the `lorawan-rest` API endpoints.

 ## Prerequisites and Build
 Please have a look at the [Prerequisites](../README.md#prerequisites) and [Build](../README.md#build) section of the main README of this repository.

-## LoraWan AppServer Mockup Tool CLI
+## AppServer Connector Mockup Tool CLI

 Additionally to those commands described in the
-[CLI API section of the main README file](../README.md#common-cli-options-and-io-files) the *LoraWan AppServer Mockup Tool* provides these CLI commands:
+[CLI API section of the main README file](../README.md#common-cli-options-and-io-files) the *AppServer Connector Mockup Tool* provides these CLI commands:

     -b, --iota-bridge-url <IOTA_BRIDGE_URL>
             The url of the iota-bridge to connect to.